Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 <summary>Miscellaneous (expand)</summary>

 - [Sentinel](https://www.nexusmods.com/skyrimspecialedition/mods/100985) overhauls gear distribution, adding variants for each tier.
 It also overhauls backpacks and distributes CC alternative armors.
+- Legionary adds spears with beautiful custom animations.
+They're naturally integrated with the world, and even have perks.
 - [Leveling Freedom](https://www.nexusmods.com/skyrimspecialedition/mods/69589) gives you control over the shape of the leveling curve in the game.
 You can adjust how quickly levels come at first, and how much more they cost as you level up - if any more at all.
 Vanilla values are set by default, but you can change them in the MCM.
 - You can interact with objects you wouldn't normally be able to.
 [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) has perks that let you develop your skills as a bard, and [Sweeping Organizes Stuff](https://www.nexusmods.com/skyrimspecialedition/mods/51645) lets you use a broom to clean up physics messes.
 - [Sil Gahrot](https://www.nexusmods.com/skyrimspecialedition/mods/52007) lets you obtain words of power by killing dragons, and [Dragon Hunting](https://www.nexusmods.com/skyrimspecialedition/mods/99193) improves drops and adds a repeatable quest to find and kill dragons.